 Of the entities that require freeboard, the majority use the BFE plus two feet for current conditions.
-Fewer entities have future 1-percent ACE condition information; however, many of those entities. require two feet of freeboard above the current BFE.
+Fewer entities have future 1% annual chance storm event condition information; however, many of those entities. require two feet of freeboard above the current BFE.

 In addition, the NCTCOG developed and continues to oversee the integrated Stormwater Management (iSWM) program that recognizes cities and counties who achieve water quality protection, streambank protection, and flood mitigation, while meeting construction and post-construction requirements for Texas Commission on Environmental Quality (TCEQ) stormwater permits (NCTCOG iSWM, 2021).
-(NCTCOG spans a 16-county area that overlaps much of the Trinity Region in the Upper Basin from Parker County on the west side to Hunt County on the east side and from Wise County on the north side to Navarro County on the south side.)
 Based on the level to which a city or county participates in the program, the entity can apply for and obtain regional recognition for its effort with a bronze, silver, or gold certification.